pustotnik/zenmake/docs/dependencies.rst

 System libraries
 ------------------------------
-System libraries can be specified using config parameter ``libs``.
+System libraries can be specified by using the config parameter :ref:`libs<buildconf-taskparams-libs>`.
-Usually you don't need to set paths to system libraries but you can set them using config parameter ``libpath``.
-More details about using of these parameters you can find :ref:`here<buildconf-taskparams>`.
+Usually you don't need to set paths to system libraries but you can set them using the config parameter :ref:`libpath<buildconf-taskparams-libpath>`.

 Local libraries
 ------------------------------
 Local libraries are libraries from your project.
-Use config parameter ``use`` to specify such dependencies.
+Use the config parameter :ref:`use<buildconf-taskparams-use>` to specify such dependencies.
-More details about using of these parameters you can find :ref:`here<buildconf-taskparams>`.

 .. _dependencies-subdirs: